osmcode/pyosmium/doc/ref_osmium.rst

 .. warning::

    Writers are considerably faster in handling native osmium data types than Python objects.
-You should therefore avoid converting objects whereever possible.
+You should therefore avoid converting objects wherever possible.
 This is not only true for the OSM data types like Node, Way and Relation but also for tag lists, node lists and member lists.